endritkarpuzi/AgileMarilyn/README.md

  -> "KPI, Backlog and Social Contract" with our social contract, product backlog, KPIs, KPI chart and definition of done

- GreenTipsAlpha1 - project folder of our app "GreenTips"
+ GreenTipsAlpha1 folder - project folder of our app "GreenTips" prototype

+ .gitignore - contains all the files we judged that should be ignored by Git when pushing/pulling